numenta/nupic.research/projects/transformers/README.md

 ## How to run - multiple nodes

-To run it in multiple nodes, you will require the run script from transformers-cli-utils (it can be found under ray folder in the nta/infrastructure repository).
-Make sure to add it to the PATH after downloading.
+To run it in multiple nodes, you will require the run script from transformers-cli-utils (transformers-cli-utils is in a private repository; if you woud like to use it, feel free to drop me an email at lsouza at numenta dot com).
+Make sure to add transformers-cli-utils root folder to PATH after downloading.

 First define the location of your cluster yaml file in `RAY_CONFIG_FILE` and the location of your AWS certification file (.pem file) in `AWS_CERT_FILE`: